jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 ```

 This also means that the `className` that we tried to pass in was also passed as a prop
-In order for to get it to show we have to access `props.className` and assign it as a class within a div in our return statement
+In order for us to get it to show we have to access `props.className` and assign it as a class within a div in our return statement
-To do that we will build a string that hold the card class along with whatever classnames are passed in as a string
+To do that we will build a string that holds the card class along with whatever classnames are passed in as a string
 ```
 const Card = (props) => {
   const classes = 'card ' + props.className;